Mullingar is a jewel of the midlands; from when to visit and what to see, here is all you need to know for your next trip to Mullingar.

 We also recommend heading to a local gift shop to check out some of the incredible Mullingar Pewter creations.

 Directions – how to get there

-Mullingar is approximately a one hour drive from Dublin city.
+Mullingar is approximately a one hour drive from the central location of Dublin city, Republic of Ireland.
 From Galway, under two hours; from Cork, under three hours.

 What to bring – come prepared